pcruzhernandez/Curso-Programacion/02-GUI-&-In-Client-Designer/README.md

 * Create a Wizard (Navigation Page)
 * Create Wizard Pages including a Sub-Page-Part
 * Build Wizard logic by using actions `Back`, `Next` and `Finsih`
+* Invoke the Wizard by using a Notification Action callback
+* Import and Parse a Json file to get sample data for the exercise